J. G. BALLARD - SHORT STORIES

 NOTES TOWARDS A MENTAL BREAKDOWN: Bananas, #4, Spring 1976

-This title had originally been used as an alternative for The Death Module when it appeared in the collection The Atrocity Exhibition.
-But this one is a completely different story.
+The title had originally been used as an alternative for The Death Module when it appeared in the collection The Atrocity Exhibition.
+But this is a completely different story.

 THE 60 MINUTE ZOOM: Bananas, #5, Summer 1976